atlasproxy/atlas/README.md

 `🔖 Bookmarks` Save the tab you're browsing on to come back to it later.

-`⚙️ Customization` Personalize Atlas just the way you like it, with a wide range of different settings to customize.
+`🧩 Customization` Personalize Atlas just the way you like it, with a wide range of different settings to customize.

 `🔒 Secure` Browsing with Atlas is secure by default; all your data is end-to-end encrypted while being processed securely and privately.

-`💨 Speed` Made in Astro, Atlas's static composition is as fast as can be without bloat.
+`💨 Speedy` Made in Astro, Atlas's static composition ensures swift interface navigation and small bundle sizes.

 ## Maintainers